 DIY Vitamin C Serum to Remove Dark Spots

 To finish off, this is the most demanding but also most effective at-home remedy for dark spots: a DIY vitamin C serum.
-This recipe will last you for up to two weeks, as long as you keep the bottle in the fridge.
+This recipe will last you for up to two weeks, as long as you keep the bottle in your mini fridge.

 You can prepare your own DIY vitamin C serum with the following ingredients: pharmaceutical grade ascorbic acid powder (100% vitamin C), distilled water, and baking soda.
 You’ll also want pH strips to check the acidity of the serum.

 First add vitamin C to the container (you want it to be around 10% of the formula – this would be 3 grams of vitamin C if you use a 30 ml container, followed by the distilled water.
 Shake it up to melt the vitamin C.

 Test the pH of the formula, and if it is below 3, add a bit of baking soda.
 You want your final product to have a pH of between 3 and 4.

 If you have created your serum in a clear container, wrap it up in aluminum foil to protect it from exposure to light.
 Use your new vitamin C serum as you would any other vitamin C serum!

 When you look up home remedies for dark spots, a lot of the things you stumble upon could actually cause serious issues.
 Just because something is fine to eat it doesn’t mean you should put it on your skin, so tread carefully when browsing Pinterest for hyperpigmentation treatments.

 Lemon juice is the worst offender.
 A lot of online recipes say that because of the citric acid in the lemon juice it will work effectively as an exfoliant.
 This isn’t true – the pH of lemon juice is simply too high to do anything other than irritating the skin.